Jaspervdv07/CV-jasper-van-de-ven/README.md

 # CV Project
 This is a personal curriculum vitae (CV) website created by Jasper van de Ven.
-It showcases his skills, experience, and achievements.
+It showcases skills, experience, and achievements.

 ## GitHub Pages Link
 The website is hosted on GitHub Pages and can be accessed [here](https://jaspervdv07.github.io/CV-jasper-van-de-ven/)